 Stephan Stocker, Regular

 Stephan Stocker is a regular member of the Madison Environmental Commission, Community Garden Committee and Madison Recreation Complex Ad Hoc Committee.
-He also chairs Sustainable Madison.
 Stephan holds a Masters of Arts degree from The New School, NY, NY, and a Certificate of Sustainability from Morris County Community College and studied Organic Land Care, a course given at Rutgers University.
 He is a Master Gardener through Rutgers’ Morris County Extension Office.
 He wrote portions of Madison’s Environmental Resources Inventory about Climate Change and Air Quality.
 He oversaw a test of stormwater runoff for Madison’s artificial turf fields.
 Stephan is a founding member of the Community Garden and operates a hoop-house vegetable-growing system to supply a food pantry with fresh produce during the winter months.
 He led the Rutgers Morris County Agricultural Extension 2013 demonstration project showing the value of insect-barrier use for vine borer control.
 He has recently joined The Society of Ecological Restoration (SER) to access information from professionals in the field to aid him as project manager of the Borough’s wetlands located at the Madison Recreation Complex.